benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- React is great at sharing UI
+- React is especially great at sharing UI
 - Here we have a `<Slideshow>` component
   * No doubt has lots of markup, styling & UI logic
 - Using it in two components